 What is dementia?

+Dementia and hearing loss are closely linked.
 Dementia is an umbrella term for loss of memory, language, problem-solving, and other thinking abilities that are severe enough to interfere with daily life.
 Alzheimer’s disease is the most common form of dementia and may contribute to 60–70% of cases.
 Dementia is often incorrectly referred to as “senility” or “senile dementia”.
 While dementia does mainly affect older people, this type of serious mental decline is not a normal part of aging.
 There is no single test to determine if someone has dementia.
 Doctors diagnose Alzheimer’s disease and other types of dementia based on a careful medical history, a physical examination, laboratory tests, and the characteristic changes in thinking, day-to-day function, and behavior.